adehecq/make_workflow/README.md

 +echo foo > hello1
 +sed s/foo/faa/ hello1 > hello2

 If hello1 is removed, the first two commands are re-run **automatically**.
-The same thing would happen if hello1 was updated, with e.g. > touch hello1.
+The same thing would happen if hello1 was updated, with e.g. `touch hello1`.

 Finally, this can be used to run independant processes in parallel. here e.g., hello2 and hello3 can be processed at the same time by replacing the last line with:
 ```python